al5250/Harvard_Project_Portfolio/README.md

 ## Humanities

-1. **An interview with two leading figures in one of Boston's Chinese family associations on lessons from the past and goals for the future.** (Spring 2019)
+1. **An interview with two leading figures in one of Boston's Chinatown-based family associations on lessons from the past and goals for the future.** (Spring 2019)
 *Course Title*: The Chinese Immigrant Experience in America (SOC-STD 68CT)
-*Paper Title*: A Conversation on Boston’s Soo Yuen Benevolent Association
+*Paper Title*: A Conversation on Boston's Soo Yuen Benevolent Association

 2. **Proclaiming that the so-called "impending labor apocalypse" fueled by AI-enchanced machines is grossly overstated, and affirming that humans will always find an economically viable way to stay afloat.** (Spring 2018)
 *Course Title*: Evolving Morality: From Primordial Soup to Superintelligent Machines (PSY 1002)